 The European Billiards and Snooker Association (EBSA) has staged international competitions for over 30 years at which English players have achieved significant success.

-As of 2020, eight players from England have won the leading mixed gender European Championship event, from Stefan Mazrocis in 1988 to Harvey Chandler (pictured above) in 2018.
-Both this competition and the European Under-21 Championship offer main tour cards for their respective winners.
+As of 2023, nine players from England have won the leading mixed gender European Championship event, from Stefan Mazrocis in 1988 to Oliver Brown (pictured above) in 2021.
+Both this competition and the European Under-21 Championship offer World Snooker Tour cards for their respective winners.

 The Home Internationals has seen teams compete for the prestigious Prince of Wales Shield since 1969 when the trophy was first won by the English team of the day.
 Over 50 years on the Home Internationals continues to be contested by teams from the UK and Ireland.

 Photo from the 2007 Home Internationals by Janie Watkins.

 Through its links to snooker’s world governing body the WPBSA and snooker’s commercial arm the World Snooker Tour, the EPSB provides direct access to professional tournaments with nominations for ranking events including the English Open.

 In recent seasons, the WPBSA has also invited selected players to compete at the UK Championship and Shoot Out.